MahmoudAlyy/Halan-DevOps-Challenge/README.md

 ## Under the Hood
-First the script creates an SSH (stored in the metadata by Terraform and used by Ansible to configure compute instance), then it runs Terraform & Ansible.
+First the script creates an SSH (stored in the metadata by Terraform and used by Ansible to configure the Compute instance), then it runs Terraform & Ansible.

-### Terraform
+### Terraform:
 - Enables the following APIs:
 compute, iam, sqladmin, servicenetworking & cloudresourcemanager.
 - Creates a new VPC for Compute instance.
 - Creates Compute instance.
 - Creates a master SQL instance running Postgres which is only accessible using an internal IP address.
-- A read replica.
+- Creates a read replica for master SQL instance.
  - VPC peering between Compute instance and SQL instance.
 - User, Password & Database for SQL instance.
 - Firewall rule to allow SSH and HTTP into Compute instance.